-In it he is quietly choosing constitutional, property, and family policies that undo the claimed impacts of his reforms in a way that benefits him and his family and at deadly cost to vulnerable entities.
+In the standard/set of assumptions, Cass is quietly choosing constitutional, property, and family policies that via inequitable growth, undo the claimed impacts of his reforms in a way that benefits him and his family and at deadly cost to vulnerable entities.

 Children have a preemptive right to birth and development conditions that ensure political equity and self-determination, a right necessary to legitimate governance.
 There is no obligation, on any of us, that precedes this existential right, the one that determines who we are.
 Complex documents and bodies of impenetrable law do not constitute nations and obligations, even though law professors, whose rarefied positions hinge on that being the case, want us to think so.
+People constitute nations.

 Sunstein ignores that right, choosing to assume governmental authority and the entitlements of many to control extreme wealth without actually deriving it from, and conditioning it on, the measurable empowerment of those from whom authority and entitlements derive: The people.

-He is nonconstitutive.
 His base model for legitimacy is akin to the one Coca-Cola and Fairlife, LLCs, use, and which is the fundamental driver of their horrific animal cruelty and pollution.

 What does that mean in the real world?